 SDLT applies to purchases of properties in England and Northern Ireland.
 SDLT rates for residential properties apply to slices of consideration rather than to all the consideration.
-This is different to the slab system that applied to residential property purchases prior to 4 December 2014 where the whole of the consideration was taxed at the applicable rate.

 The Stamp Duty Land Tax (Temporary Relief) Act 2023 provides that, with effect from 23 September 2022 the threshold above which SDLT is payable on the purchase of residential property would increase from £125,000 to £250,000.
 This change is temporary and the threshold above which SDLT is payable on the purchase of residential property will return to £125,000 with effect from 1 April 2025.